-The Board of Directors believes that Stockholder Proposal No. 2 is unnecessary and inappropriate as a matter of compensation policy and therefore recommends a vote AGAINST the Proposal.
+The Board of Directors believes that the Stockholder Proposal is unnecessary and inappropriate as a matter of compensation policy and therefore recommends a vote AGAINST the Proposal.

-The Limited takes very seriously its responsibility to conduct business in accordance with high ethical standards and is a recognized leader within the retail industry in developing and implementing practices intended to ensure that its vendors and suppliers -- both foreign and domestic -- comply with applicable laws and conduct their operations in a manner that respects the basic human rights of their employees.
-The Limited (and its affiliated companies) were identified by the United States Department of Labor (the "DOL") as one of only 31 companies included on the DOL's 1996 "Trendsetter List" of companies that, according to a DOL News Release, ". . . demonstrate a commitment to labor laws; cooperate with law enforcement agencies when violations of the law are found; educate suppliers regarding the Fair Labor Standards Act; and regularly monitor their cutting and sewing contractors and subcontractors."
-The Limited and its affiliates represented 14 of 31 companies to be named to the DOL's 1995 "Trendsetter List".
-In addition, The Limited regularly participates in the activities of various governmental and non-governmental groups addressing employee issues relating to domestic and international sourcing.
+The Limited takes very seriously its responsibility to conduct business in accordance with high ethical standards.
+It is a recognized leader within the retail industry in developing and implementing practices intended to ensure that its vendors and suppliers--both foreign and domestic--comply with applicable laws and conduct their operations in a manner that respects the basic human rights of their employees.
+As recently as February 1998, the United States Secretary of Labor publicly praised The Limited for its "antisweatshop" policies and programs.
+In addition, The Limited was identified by the United States Department of Labor (the "DOL") as one of only 31 companies included on the DOL's most recent "Trendsetter List" of companies that, according to a DOL News Release, ". . . demonstrate a commitment to labor laws; cooperate with law enforcement agencies when violations of the law are found; educate suppliers regarding the Fair Labor Standards Act; and regularly monitor their cutting and sewing contractors and subcontractors."
+The Limited also regularly participates in the activities of various governmental and non-governmental groups addressing labor standards.

-In 1994, The Limited adopted a formal Vendor Compliance Policy (the "Vendor Compliance Policy") setting forth a code of conduct for The Limited's vendors and suppliers with respect to workplace conditions, employee rights and related matters.
-The Limited requires all of its vendors and suppliers to agree in writing to adhere to the Vendor Compliance Policy and has adopted various monitoring and certification procedures intended to ensure, to the extent practicable, that suppliers adhere to the Policy.
+In 1994, The Limited adopted a formal vendor compliance policy setting forth a code of conduct for The Limited's vendors and suppliers with respect to labor standards.
+Based on its experience under the 1994 policy, in 1997 The Limited adopted a new, comprehensive policy statement with respect to these matters (the "Policy") strengthening the requirements imposed on The Limited's vendors and suppliers.
+Under the Policy, all of the Company's vendors and suppliers must agree in writing to adhere to the Policy's requirements.
+In addition, the Company has adopted various monitoring and certification procedures (including the use of audit teams to conduct spot checks) intended to ensure, to the extent practicable, that suppliers adhere to those requirements.

-As is the case with all of the Company's policies, executive officers and employees are required to adhere to the Vendor Compliance Policy.
-Furthermore, compliance with the Company's policies, including the Vendor Compliance Policy, is considered in connection with executive officer compensation decisions.
+As is the case with all of the Company's policies, executive officers and employees are required to adhere to the Policy.
+Furthermore, compliance with the Company's policies is considered in connection with executive officer compensation decisions.

-In addition to being unnecessary, the Board of Directors believes that the Proposal -- which could serve to elevate one set of issues above others in connection with compensation decisions -- is not in the best interests of stockholders.
+In addition to being unnecessary, the Board of Directors believes that the Proposal--which could serve to elevate one set of issues above others in connection with compensation decisions--is not in the best interests of stockholders.
 Compensation policies for The Limited's executive officers generally are established and administered by the Compensation Committee of the Board of Directors.
-The Compensation Committee, which is comprised of independent, non-employee Directors, is charged with establishing executive compensation policies intended to promote the interests of the Company and its stockholders and, in particular, to develop compensation packages intended to enhance stockholder value.
-While recognizing the importance of the issues addressed by the Proposal, the Board of Directors believes that The Limited's stockholders are best served if directors, including the members of the Compensation Committee, are free to exercise their own business judgment as to compensation matters without the imposition of specific criteria -- binding or otherwise -- from one or more of The Limited's various constituencies with particular political, social or other agendas.
+The Compensation Committee, which is comprised solely of independent, non-employee Directors, is charged with establishing executive compensation policies intended to promote the interests of the Company and its stockholders and, in particular, to develop compensation packages intended to enhance stockholder value.
+While recognizing the importance of the issues addressed by the Proposal, the Board of Directors believes that The Limited's stockholders are best served if directors, including the members of the Compensation Committee, are free to exercise their own business judgment as to compensation matters without the imposition of specific criteria--binding or otherwise--from one or more of The Limited's various constituencies with particular political, social or other agendas.